 I should acknowledge that it is particularly easy to name the image marring realities that dehumanize and destroy.
 Paul’s vice lists and Jesus’ constant warnings against greed provide us with words for humanity’s corruption of reality.
 The Torah warns us of idols or powers that corrupt reality such as trusting in Empire, war and ethnic pride.
 The Prophets spoke of injustices that cause human suffering.
 All of these are preventable and within our power to correct, much more so for those who have received the good news of the coming of God in Jesus Christ.

 It is easy to separate God from the created order (God is not the creation).

-Because God is creator, separate from creation, then the creation is incapable of revealing God beyond mere wondrous power.
-Only God’s entrance into humanity, living with the limits of a human life, reveals who God is.
+Because God is creator, separate from creation, then the creation is limited in the revealing of God beyond mere wondrous power.
+Only God’s entrance into humanity, living with the limits of a human life, reveals who God is in a way complete enough for humanity to grasp the ontological nature (holiness) of God.
 It is faith that believes in a living God of mercy who displayed his love, his goodness, and his culpability, upon a cross.
 God is guilty of being merciful, guilty of love.
 Guilty of choosing the necessity of temporal suffering for both God’s self and humanity, so that we can become the children of God.
 So that God might accomplish his desire for a family, for a deified humanity to be embraced into his very being without separation, God had no other way to accomplish his desire than in the world as it is and through the story of the good news of Jesus.